sgorinta/ICL_AI-ML-CapstoneBlackbox/README.md

 **Context for Each Function is**

-1. Searching for Contamination Sources - A  two-dimensional optimization problem involving identifying radiation sources within a square area.
+1. Searching for Contamination Sources - A  two-dimensional optimisation problem involving identifying radiation sources within a square area.
 Radiation is detectable only at close range, leading to sparse observations.
 There are two sources, one less hazardous than the other, and your goal is to locate both effectively.

 2. Optimising Noisy Models - This scenario involves maximising the log-likelihood of an unknown machine learning model.
-Due to critical initialization dependencies, the observations are highly noisy and filled with local optima, making it a complex two-dimensional optimisation problem.
+Due to critical initialisation dependencies, the observations are highly noisy and filled with local optima, making it a complex two-dimensional optimisation problem.

 3. Drug Discovery Problem - A 3-dimensional problem in drug discovery where you select three compounds to form a drug.
 The aim is to minimise adverse reactions, measured by the output.
 One compound might have no impact, adding an extra layer of complexity.